KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-favorite-talk-moments.md

 * Identity: the feedback feels bigger than what it actually is (rather than see it as one small piece of work among all of your work, you begin to have self-doubt as if it reflects heavily upon who you are as a developer)

 Advice
-* Sarah also points out that mergers also make mistakes.
+* Mergers also make mistakes.
 You should feel confident and capable of questioning their feedback, just like anyone else.
 * Growth mindset
 * This is just the first draft, don't worry too much about mistakes.
 Respond, fix problems, engage.
 End result is what matters.